Introduction: Why Iron for Kids Is So Important

 Preventing Iron Deficiency in Children

-• Limit cow’s milk in toddlers (it blocks iron absorption)
+- Limit cow’s milk in toddlers – too much milk can block iron absorption.

-• Avoid too much calcium during meals with iron
+- Avoid excessive calcium during iron-rich meals – calcium can interfere with iron uptake.

-• Add a vitamin C source with each meal
+- Add a vitamin C source with each meal – oranges, strawberries, and tomatoes improve iron absorption.

 Should You Give Kids Iron Supplements?